 1. Efficient Fuel

-Biofuel is made from renewable resources and relatively less-flammable compared to fossil diesel.
-It has significantly better lubricating properties.
+Biofuel is made from renewable resources and is relatively less flammable than fossil diesel.
+Plus, it has significantly better lubricating properties than its counterpart.

 2. Cost-Benefit

-With goals such as reducing drop-in biofuel costs, it aims to “enable high-value products from biomass or waste resources” and reduction in the cost of producing biopower.
+With goals such as reducing drop-in biofuel costs, it aims to “enable high-value products from biomass or waste resources” and reduce the cost of producing biopower.
 So, the use of biofuels will be less of a drain on the wallet.

 3. Durability of Vehicles’ Engine

 Biofuels are adaptable to current engine designs and perform very well in most conditions.
-It has higher cetane and better lubricating properties.
-When biodiesel is used as a combustible fuel, the durability of the engine increases.
+It has higher cetane and better lubricating properties than fossil fuels.
+Even more, the engine’s durability increases when biodiesel is used as a combustible fuel.

 4. Easy to Source